Our research staff are Internationally prominent performers, composers and musicologists.

 You could get a fully funded PhD, plus get extra money for living expenses through the Midlands3Cities Arts and Humanities scholarships.

-We are delighted that REF 2014 has reconfirmed the extremely high level of our Music research, assessed as equal third among UK conservatoires in terms of grade point average.
-We are especially pleased that 100 per cent of our research impact is deemed 'outstanding' or 'very considerable' in its reach and significance, and that 90 per cent of our research environment is conducive to producing research of world-leading or internationally excellent quality.
-More than half of our outputs are in these two highest categories, increasing our overall profile at these levels since RAE 2008 to nearly 70 per cent.
+REF 2014 reconfirmed the extremely high level of our research, assessed as equal third among UK conservatoires for grade point average (2.85).
+Royal Birmingham Conservatoire came top of all nine institutions for ‘research power’ (the quality of research multiplied by the number of researchers).
+100 per cent of our research impact was deemed 'outstanding' or 'very considerable' in its reach and significance, and 90 per cent of our research environment as conducive to producing research of world-leading or internationally excellent quality.

 Professor of Music - Christopher is a specialist in French Music, notably Messiaen, and the history and practice of music criticism.

-Our Centre for Music and Performance acts as a hub for all of the Conservatoire’s research.
-Here we are able to draw upon and foster the expertise of internationally prominent performers, composers and musicologists on our staff, along with many external collaborators and organisations, to form a vibrant, mutually supportive research community of academic colleagues and research students.
+Our Centre for Music and Performing Arts acts as a hub for all of the Conservatoire’s research.
+Here we are able to draw upon and foster the expertise of internationally prominent performers, composers, theatre directors and musicologists on our staff, along with many external collaborators and organisations, to form a vibrant, mutually supportive research community of academic colleagues and research students.

-We have a recognised track record of producing research outputs of world-leading standards, across an impressively wide range of practice-based, technological and scholarly media, from high-profile performance, composition and recordings, through to research monographs, edited volumes, musicological journal articles, innovative software and web development.
-Birmingham Conservatoire has been one of the pioneering players in the evolution of performance studies and practice-based research in music, one of the richest and most probing developments in music studies across the last 20 years.
+We have a recognised track record of producing research outputs of world-leading standards, across an impressively wide range of practice-based, technological and scholarly media, from high-profile performance (music, acting, dance), composition and recordings, through to research monographs, edited volumes, musicological journal articles, innovative software and web development.
+Royal Birmingham Conservatoire has been one of the pioneering players in the evolution of performance studies and practice-based research, amongst the richest and most probing developments in artistic study across the last twenty years.

-The Conservatoire benefits from a large and thriving international community of research students working towards PhD and MPhil degrees, including a number funded by AHRC and Conservatoire studentships.
+The Conservatoire benefits from a large and thriving international community of research students working towards PhD and MPhil degrees, including a number funded by AHRC (M3C) and Conservatoire/University studentships.
 We welcome applications from suitably qualified candidates in any of the areas of research outlined here.